zakirullin/cognitive-load/README.md

     </div>
     <a href="https://twitter.com/flaviocopes">@flaviocopes</a>
 </details>

-> Software systems are perhaps the most intricate and complex (in terms of number of distinct kinds of parts) of the things humanity makes.
->
-> *Fred Brooks, The Mythical Man-Month*

 Involve junior developers in architecture reviews, they will help you to identify the mentally demanding areas.